jango-blockchained/chiamon-1/readme.md

-## Chia Harvester Monitor ###
+## Chia Harvester Monitoring ###

-Very quick and dirty Harvester monitoring (this includes the local harvester when running a full node).
+Very quick and dirty Harvester monitoring (including the local harvester when running a full node).

 Setup: